 You can always change your hosting provider and relocate your website.

-Read more about how to choose good domain name
+Read more about how to choose a good domain name

-Write the name of domain you want to use and click ‘Proceed’.
+Write the name of the domain you want to use in the ‘new domain‘ box and click ‘Next.’
 If this name is available, you can register it with your hosting account.

-If the domain you wanted to use is not available, SiteGround will show you alternative names – it will suggest using a name ending with .us .net .org.
+If the domain you wanted to use is not available, Bluehost will show you alternative names – it will suggest using a name ending with .us .net .org.

 You can either use one of the suggested names or choose another name, repeating the whole procedure until you are satisfied with an outcome.